ASGouthami/github-report1/README.md

 ### Introduction

 The common source amplifier is the basic configuration of mosfet used in analog circuits.
 It serves as voltage amplifier where, the input is applied to gate terminal of NMOS, output is taken from drain terminal, source terminal of nmos is grounded and the body terminal is connected to the lowest potential i.e gnd.
 The circuit has NMOS as active device, a passive resistor(Rd) is replaced by PMOS transistor, where its gate terminal is connected to a bias voltage Vb.
-The source of PMOS is biased using a DC voltage source(1.8V here), and body terminal of PMOS is connected to source
+The source of PMOS is biased using a DC voltage source(1.8V here), and body terminal of PMOS is connected to source.
 The analysis of CS amplifier involves- DC analysis,AC analysis and Transient analysis(using LTspice software)

-objective: The objective of this report is to analyse the DC biasing conditions, gain, output impedence and frequency response.
+objective: The objective of this report is to analyse the DC biasing conditions, gain, output impedence and frequency response, when RD is replaced by PMOS in CS amplifier circuit.

 ### Key components used and their roles:
 1. V1( 1.8 DC source): Provides the power supply voltage (Vdd) for the circuit, ensuring proper MOSFET operation.